 Our staff stays informed by being active members of the local and national aging network.
-This includes staying connected at the federal, state, regional, and local levels, maintaining licensure by the state, monitored by Centralina Area Agency on Aging, and maintaining membership with the National Council on Aging.
+This includes staying connected at the federal, state, regional, and local levels, maintaining licensure by the state, scheduled monitoring by Centralina Area Agency on Aging (CAAA), and maintaining membership with the National Council on Aging.

-Donations of durable medical equipment are accepted and distributed to individuals.
-Contact our office if you would like to request or donate durable medical equipment.
+Donations of durable medical equipment are accepted and distributed to seniors in Union County.
+Please contact our office in Monroe, North Carolina if you would like to request or donate durable medical equipment.

 - Wheelchairs / Transfer Chairs

 - Walkers / Rollators

 Home Repairs and Yard Work

 Our phenomenal team of Home Safety and Yard Work volunteers may complete minor home safety repairs such as installing grab bars, building wheelchair ramps, and completing yard work requests placed by local seniors.
 In order to place a “Home Repair Request” or a “Yard Work Request,” one must be over the age of 60, live in Union County, NC, and own their own home.

 If you or someone you know could benefit from these services, please call Council on Aging in Union County at (704)-292-1797.